hillaryAHR/LIB-201/transcribing.md

 2. [Metadata Tags](#4-metadata-tags)
 <!--3.
 [Exporting Files in Transkribus](#5-exporting-files-in-transkribus) saving files?-->

-## Required before beginning the lesson
-### Reading
+## Background Reading
 * Woodford, Chris.
 2021.
 "Optical Character Recognition," _Explain that Stuff_, https://www.explainthatstuff.com/how-ocr-works.html.
 * <a href="https://docs.google.com/document/d/1Vo_YCCW18aam14CnAG8KyYYDlV37zODsFaqP_6_Flgk/edit?usp=sharing">"About the Smith Papers Collection."</a> This document gives context for the letters and describes the main contributors.
 Read this before you begin transcribing.
 * Smithsonian, "General Instructions for Transcription and Review," https://transcription.si.edu/instructions
+* Interview with Bridget and Steve Pieschel about the contents of the Smith Papers letters: https://youtu.be/zPynkw9V-Q8

-### Installations
+## Installations
 - **A Text editor.** Visual Studio Code is the Microsoft Office equivalent of Notepad or TextEdit.
 VS Code is more user friendly, and works within your browser (by typing the period ```.``` in a github markdown page).
 To install, visit https://code.visualstudio.com/.
 Click "Download for..." your operating system.

-## Further reading (optional)
 <!--* YouTube video of Hillary introducing Transkribus: https://youtu.be/szGPn0K_WWE
 * YouTube video of Hillary transcribing a letter from beginning to end: https://youtu.be/-cDD9P0rnLw -->
-* Interview with Bridget and Steve Pieschel about the contents of the Smith Papers letters: https://youtu.be/zPynkw9V-Q8

 # 1. Transcribing Guidelines

-In order to maintain the integrity of your original document while you are translating it for the computer, consider a few things while you're transcribing.
+In order to maintain the integrity of your original document while you are translating it for the computer, consider a few things while you're transcribing (See Smithsonian guidelines!).

 ## Stay as true to the document as you can!
 * Include all text as it is written.
 This includes errors in spelling and grammar, and words you might not be familiar with.
 Transcribing is NOT editing!